Content

 Before we begin…

-These are the packages we will be using in this workbook.
-If you have
+These are the packages we will be using in this demonstration.
+If you

-been following along with the content each week, this package should
+have been following along with the content each week, the

 library(tidyverse)